rishav2708/Recommendation-Engine/README.md

 two categories.
   They are :
              ~~~bash
-              i) The randomness of the places in the particular category in the vicinty
+              The randomness of the places in the particular category in the vicinty
-              ii) The relatedness of the place with the types (Name based search).
+               The relatedness of the place with the types (Name based search).
               ~~~
  The randomness means the availability of the search results.
 The type which is easily available and relates nearly to the searching query is displayed first.